Alton Railroad Accident Lawyers

-Railroads are an integral part of Illinois and Missouri history, economically tying the Midwest to the rest of the country by rail.
-Rail workers continue to serve an important role in the American workforce even today, more than a hundred years after train tracks tamed the west and paved the way for cross-country commerce and trade.
+Railroads are an integral part of Illinois history, economically tying the Midwest to the rest of the country by rail.
+And our rail workers continue to serve an important role in the American workforce today, more than a hundred years after train tracks settled the west and paved the way for cross-country commerce and trade.

 What is FELA?